Resolution as a Direction: Vector-Panning Feature Alignment for Cross-Resolution Re-Identification: Introduction

-As implied by our title, \textit{Looking Alike From Far to Near}, our idea stems from a simple but insightful observation.
+Our idea stems from a simple but insightful observation.
 Mikolov \cite{mikolov-etal-2013-linguistic} showed that semantic relations can be represented as consistent vector offsets.
 As shown in Fig.\ref{fig:p1}'s Inspiration, for instance, $\text{Vec}(\text{King}) - \text{Vec}(\text{Man}) + \text{Vec}(\text{Woman}) \approx \text{Vec}(\text{Queen})$, indicating that the gender difference between words corresponds to a vector with stable direction and magnitude, allowing similar semantic relations to be modeled through comparable offsets.
 While such offsets are not strictly linear, they effectively capture meaningful semantic variations at the feature level.
 Furthermore, DeepMind’s recent work \cite{mlp} shows that multilayer perceptrons (MLP) can store factual associations and perform retrieval retrieval via a direct feature transformation strategy. \textbf{Inspired by these significant observations, we attempt to explore whether the feature space of CR-ReID also contain analogous directions that encode resolution differences}.